Altinity/altinityknowledgebase/content/en/altinity-kb-useful-queries/altinity-kb-number-of-active-parts-in-a-partition.md

 description: >
     Number of active parts in a partition
 ---
 ## Q: Why do I have several active parts in a partition?
-Why Clickhouse does not merge them immediately?
+Why ClickHouse does not merge them immediately?

 ### A: CH does not merge parts by time